selfcustody/krux/docs/getting-started/installing/from-gui.en.md

 Once we choose the device and firmware, we can flash.
 Before start the flash process itself, you be warned that you must plug and power on your device.

 ![flash-device](../../img/krux-installer/flash-device.gif "KruxInstaller Flash to device")

+##### A note about the Amigo
+Some Amigo screens have inverted X coordinates, others display colors differently.
+For more info check this FAQ item: ["Why are the buttons on my Amigo in the wrong order?
+Why is my Amigo screen displaying the wrong colors?"](../../../faq/#why-are-the-buttons-on-my-amigo-in-the-wrong-order-why-is-my-amigo-screen-displaying-the-wrong-colors)

+### Multilingual support
+Prefer a different language?
+Krux has support for multiple languages.
+Once at the start screen, go to `Settings`, followed by `Locale`, and select the locale you wish to use.

+### Upgrade via microSD card
+Once you've installed the initial firmware on your device via USB, you can either continue updating the device by flashing or you can perform upgrades [via microSD](../features/sd-card-update.md) card to keep the device airgapped.